jameramellyn/dsc106-2025-fa/projects/project3.md

 # Project 3: Interactive Visualization

 For this assignment, you will explore the issues involved in implementing interactive visualizations.
-You will build a visualization that enables interactive exploration of a dataset and deploy it on the web.
+You will build a visualization that enables interactive exploration of a scientific or environmental dataset and deploy it on the web.

 One goal of this assignment is to gain familiarity with implementing interaction techniques for visualizations.
 For example, the [zipdecode][link] and